xaya/xaya_tutorials/Unity Mover.md

 ## XAYAConnector

-This is where `XAYAWrapper` is used.
+This connects to and disconnects from `XAYAWrapper`.
 It gets data through RPC (BitcoinLib) and updates information for `MoveGUIAndGameController` so that `MoveGUIAndGameController` can update the UI.
 This will be examined in more depth later.

 ## XAYAClient